Appellate practice in state and federal courts

 An order or judgment can be challenged on appeal for several reasons.
 To be reversible, the legal error must be prejudicial, i.e., it must have adversely affected the outcome of the case.
 Grounds for reversal can include legally insufficient evidence, misapplication/misinterpretation of the correct legal standards, procedural/substantive errors of law, constitutional violations, and other legal grounds depending on the facts and circumstances of each individual case.

 Federal Appellate Law

 The House Judiciary Committee establishes the Federal Rules of Appellate Procedure, which we often must use in conjunction with the local rules of the federal circuit courts of appeal.
-We have extensive experience before the Eleventh Circuit Court of Appeals, the governing federal circuit for Florida.
+We have extensive experience before the federal district courts and circuit courts of appeal, including the Eleventh Circuit Court of Appeals, the governing federal circuit for Florida.

 Complex civil litigation: pretrial, trial, and post-trial proceedings

 We always seek the most direct path to a favorable outcome for our clients.
 Some cases can be resolved before trial or during trial – purely as a matter of law.
 This can occur by way of a dismissal, summary judgment, judgment on the pleadings, directed verdict, and various other legal resolutions.
 The legal grounds raised at the trial level can be a basis for reversal or affirmance on appeal.

 There are also many post-trial remedies available to protect a client, which may render an appeal unnecessary, or at a minimum make a record for an appeal.
 Examples of post-trial proceedings are:

 - Motion for Judgment Notwithstanding the Verdict

 - Motion for Relief from Judgment pursuant to Rule 1.540